 Conflicts of Interest

 An important component of the Research Integrity Program at the University at Albany is the management of financial conflicts of interest in research.
-The Office of Regulatory & Research Compliance, Division for Research, oversees the management process for such conflicts.
+The Office for Pre-Award and Compliance Services, Division for Research, oversees the management process for such conflicts.

 The University at Albany procedures fulfill the requirements of the policies of the State University of New York and the Research Foundation for the State University of New York specifying what financial conflicts of interest are and how they are managed at the University at Albany.